As there are no Induction Days, how will I be inducted into WBHS?

 Can I go out for lunch?
 How long is lunch time?

-Yes, we do allow students to go out at lunch time on the understanding you can be respectful to our local community and return to school in time for lesson 4.
+The aim is that you will be eventually able to go out for lunch.
+This is always on the understanding you can be respectful to our local community and return to school in time for lesson 4.
 There is also an onsite school canteen, which students and staff rave about!
 Lunch is from 12.25-1.15pm.

 Will I get a school planner?